Mrazish/postgres-checkup/HELP.md

 > Insights:
 > - When the checksums are enabled, the pg_verify_checksums utility can be used (added in version 11; renamed to pg_checksums in version 12).
 > - pg_rewind utility requires wal_log_hints to be turned on (default value is off).

+### A011 Connection Pooling

+Checks if pgbouncer connection pooler is installed and running on the host.

+> Insights:
+> - Having a connection pooler reduces overhead from opening new connections.
+> - pgbouncer can be used to limit the number of active sessions.

+### A012 Anti-crash Checks

+Shows important settings that help prevent data loss after crashes.

+> Insights:
+> - `fsync` and `full_page_writes` should normally be enabled.
+> - `synchronous_commit` can be tuned to balance durability vs. performance.
 # D. Monitoring / Troubleshooting

 Reports of this group help to understand if the database configuration settings for collecting statistics are correct.
 Without statistics, monitoring systems will not be able to function well.